cuboids/rl-assignments/README.md

-# rl-case-study
+# rl-assignments
-Case study for Reinforcement Learning
+Assignments for Reinforcement Learning